Skip to contents

 • an .rds copy of the mfrm_results object;

-• a replay .R scaffold from x$input$reproducible_code;
+• a replay .R script from x$input$reproducible_code;

 • a written-files manifest and compact export summary.

 Plot export is intentionally optional because some plot routes can be comparatively slow or require richer graphics devices.
 Plot failures are recorded in the returned plot_errors table rather than stopping the export.
+The "starter" preset is the recommended reader-oriented analysis archive because it always requests the Wright map in addition to the result summary, report, replay script, and manifest.
+Its Infit pathway includes a bounded selection of person rows so person fit can be reviewed without replacing the required Wright-map first screen.

 Examples